How to adjust power, standby, and sleep settings

 Through CMOS setup

-Computers running variants of Linux or other operating systems allow you to adjust or disable the power settings through CMOS setup.
-In CMOS (complementary metal-oxide semiconductor) setup, a power category provides options to enable and disable power management.
+Computers running Linux or other operating systems allow you to adjust or disable the power settings through CMOS setup.
+In CMOS (complementary metal-oxide semiconductor) setup, look for a power category for options to enable and disable power management.